Dragonfish can emit red light from their eyes

 Dragonfish Reproduction and Lifespan

 Since these fishes are Deep Sea creatures, very little is known about their mating rituals.
-However, it has been said that the female dragon fishes might release eggs into the water – after which the eggs are fertilized by the male dragon fishes.
+However, it has been said that the female dragon fish might release eggs into the water, after which the eggs are fertilized by the male dragon fishes.

-After the eggs hatch, the tiny fish babies – known as larvae – are left and fend for themselves until they reach maturity.
+After the eggs hatch, the tiny fish babies, known as larvae, are left to fend for themselves until they reach maturity.
 Upon maturity, they join the adult dragonfishes in deep oceans.
 Meanwhile, the lifespan of a dragonfish is not known.